 If the document is not a passport, a copy of the whole document should be provided.

 Your right to work will be checked as part of your licensing application and this could involve us checking your immigration status with the Home Office.
 We may otherwise share information with the Home Office.
 Your licence application will not be determined until you have complied with this guidance.

+Disclosure of convictions and civil immigration penalties and declaration

+Before completing this form please read the guidance notes at the end of the form.

+If you are completing this form by hand please write legibly in block capitals.
+In all cases ensure that your answers are inside the boxes and written or typed in black ink.
+Use additional sheets if necessary.

+You may wish to keep a copy of the completed form for your records.